alisonelee/pig-latin/README.md

 # pig-latin
-A simple web application that simulates a pig latin translator.
+A simple web application using PHP in HTML that simulates a pig latin translator.